wdsnow66/wdsnow66.github.io/_posts/2024-07-01-credo-lessons-learned.md

 * Data Preservation, Access and Associated Timelines
   - indication of the timelines for data preservation and access
+  - plan for NIST data destruction at end of project

 * Data Sharing Agreements, Licenses, and Other User Limitations
   - many funders encourage broadest use of scientific data